mpirnat/dndme/README.md

 * `tox` - for running more comprehensive tests in (potentially) many Python versions

 Testing command examples can be found in tox.ini under the "commands" heading.

+### pre-commit

+[`pre-commit`](https://pre-commit.com/) automatically runs tools like autoformatters (e.g. `black`) on commit.
+Install its git hooks with `pre-commit install`, and configured hooks will automaticaly run on each future commit.
+See the documentation for full configuration and invocation information.

 ### Packaging